 In this board on my Pinterest I have sections dedicated to “Yellow,” “Green,” “Blue,” etc. to really get my mind spinning with ideas and combinations for colors.
 But before I really narrow down my color palette for a specific collection, I’m thinking about theme and trend.

 Is this collection for a specific product category?
 Home goods?
 Baby?
 Tech?
 If so, think about the surfaces these prints and patterns will go on.
 Research that category on Pinterest and other places like TrendBible for some trend research help.
 For example, in forecasting and coming up with patterns for the year 2022 in the home goods category, I know I’m going to want to move to a lot of earth tones and neutrals for my prints.
 After 2020 and the year we had spending a lot of time at home, people are looking for ways to make their home more calming, peaceful and like a retreat.
 This helps to inform the types of elements I paint.
 It also informs the choices I make when it comes to colors, textures and more!

 Sketch and Play

-One of my favorite things to do before I start painting elements for a specific licensing collection is to sketch out ideas (I show my process in my mini course Create A Collection) and paint little moons with each color in the collection.
+One of my favorite things to do before I start painting elements for a specific licensing collection is to sketch out ideas and paint little moons with each color in the collection.
 These colors and sketches are used as reference points to always come back to while I’m painting!

 There is SO much more to trend research and developing a full licensing business, so that’s why we put together the course Brand Plus Brand.
 This course is taught with my licensing agent Julie Turkel and covers all the steps to starting and growing a licensing business.
 Check out the course details HERE and sign up for the waitlist to be notified when the doors open for registration!